-- A scraper and stiff-bristled brush to remove ice and snow from the windows and wiper blades. - A sturdy, flat board to be placed under the jack to give it firm support. - A shovel to dig the vehicle out of snowdrifts. - Extra windshield-washer fluid to refill the reservoir tank.
+- A scraper and stiff-bristled brush to remove ice and snow from the windows and wiper blades. - A sturdy, flat board to be placed under the jack to give it firm support. - A shovel to dig the vehicle out of snowdrifts. - Extra washer fluid to refill the windshieldwasher fluid reservoir.